-Receipt of the submission will also trigger the development of a charter for a new Standards Working Group (SWG).
+Concurrent with the submission process, the submission team can develop a SWG Charter for a new Standards Working Group (SWG).
 The TCC shall work with the submission team to develop the charter.
 A template for the charter can be found at http://portal.opengeospatial.org/?m=public&subtab=templates&tab=2.
 The charter template is similar to the old Working Group charter template, which has been in use for years.